rakuten-frontend/rex-react-component-starter-kit/README.md

 # ReX React UI Components Library
 ## ReX Component Started Kit

-This project is part of Rex Design Language and it can be used to create React UI Components.
+This project is part of ReX Design Language and it can be used to create React UI Components.
+For more information visit https://github.com/rakuten-frontend .

 ## How it was built